-- 2.1.
-Cabinet is asked to: - 1.
-Note and comment on the contents of the report - 2.
-Recommend that Council considers the 2018/19 Mid-Year Treasury position.
+2.1 Council is asked to approve the 2018/19 Mid-Year Treasury position as set out in this report.

 3. BACKGROUND

 - 3.1.
 The Authority adopted the Chartered Institute of Public Finance and Accountancy's Treasury Management in the Public Services: Code of Practice (the CIPFA Code) which requires the Authority to approve treasury management half yearly and annual reports. - 3.2.
 The Authority's Treasury Management Strategy for 2018/19 was approved at a meeting of the Authority on 21 February 2018.
 The Authority has borrowed and invested substantial sums of money and is therefore exposed to financial risks including the loss of invested funds and the revenue effect of changing interest rates.
 The successful identification, monitoring and control of risk are therefore central to the Authority's treasury management strategy.